openconfig/featureprofiles/feature/bgp/policybase/otg_tests/comm_match_action_test/README.md

 ## Summary

-# RT-7.8: BGP Policy - Set Communities and Extended Communities

-## Summary

 Configure bgp policy to add communities to routes by matching on the following criteria.

-* RT-7.8.2 Validate policy to set standard community for all routes using OC release 2.x
+* RT-7.11.1 Setup and validate test environment
-* RT-7.8.3 Validate policy to set community for various match criteria using OC release 2.x
+* RT-7.11.2 Validate policy to set standard community for various policies using OC release 2.x
-* RT-7.8.4 Validate community-sets and routing-policy using OC release 3.x
-* RT-7.8.5 Validate community-sets and routing-policy using OC release 3.x
+* RT-7.11.3 Validate community-sets and routing-policy for various policies using OC release 3.x

 ## Testbed type